How to Ease the Back-to-School Transition

 In-person vs. Virtual Learning

 Parents who are choosing a virtual education for their children may feel this decision is bittersweet.
-Keeping their kids home most likely reduces their chances of contracting the virus, but their children could miss out on the social connection and the benefits of going to an in-person school.
+Keeping their kids home most likely reduces their chances of contracting the virus, but their children could miss out on social connections and the benefits of going to an in-person school.

 “Social connectedness, for both parents and children, is possible right now, even during these challenging times,” Matthews explains.
 “We want to consistently check in with ourselves and our children regarding our feelings and thoughts, acknowledging and talking about how we feel, recognizing these feelings as natural and understandable, and asking ourselves and each other what we need to help ourselves and each other.”